rodrigohaddad/iris-classification-ml/README.md

 Ensure you are authenticated with the Google Cloud SDK using `gcloud auth application-default login`.

-## Usage
+## Local usage

-For a complete pipeline execution, simply run:
+For a complete local pipeline execution, simply run:

 ```bash
 python main.py
 ```

 By executing `main.py` you will be running the following steps using the Vertex AI pipelines and SDK.
 From which:
-* **Train**: uses model code as Docker image or library to execute training steps with entry hyperparameters or with hyperparameter tuning in a remote cloud machine.
+* **Train**: packages model code as Docker image or package to execute training in a remote cloud machine with pre-established entry hyperparameters or with hyperparameter tuning.
-* **Deploy endpoint**: deploy your previously trained model to an online endpoint.
+* **Deploy endpoint**: deploys your previously trained model to an online endpoint.
 Configure replicas according to traffic.
-* **Monitoring**: create a job to monitor endpoint.
-Supports skew and drift monitors.
+* **Monitoring**: creates a job to monitor endpoint.
+Supports skew and drift monitoring.
 It is also able to provide explanations.

 ## Automatic pipeline deployment

+Commits to master trigger:
+- Unit tests.
+- Deployment of model package to Cloud Storage.
-Commits to master trigger test and deployment of the pipeline contained in `src` to a Cloud Function.
+- Deployment of the pipeline contained in `src` to a Cloud Function.

+After model package is deployed to Storage and pipeline code is deployed to a CF, you may want to trigger the pipeline manually by forcing the execution of the Cloud Scheduler.
+If you choose to wait, next pipeline run will take place on the chosen cron time.

 ![img3.png](imgs/img3.png)

-Cloud Scheduler is set up by using cron notation `* * * * *` to send messages to Pub/Sub and trigger the ML pipeline exeuction:
+Cloud Scheduler is set up by using cron notation `* * * * *` to send messages to Pub/Sub and trigger the ML pipeline execution:

 ![img2.png](imgs/img2.png)

-Then, the pipelined is triggered by the message and exeuction starts.
+Then, the pipeline is triggered by the message and execution starts.

 ![img.png](imgs/img.png)